Huasteca: History

 The major development of the 20th century in the Huasteca was the development of roadways and other infrastructure to connect it with the rest of the country.
 Until the latter 20th century, many of the municipalities of the region did not have paved roads, with a few still in this situation to this day.
 The highways and other roads in this area have allowed for seasonal and permanent emigration out of the area by younger generations looking for work.
 In the 20th century, preschool and primary school were widely introduced into the area.
 They have included various models of instruction including bilingual and bicultural education.
 At higher levels, it has included distance education for middle and high school.
 More recently, there has been a push for especially technical education such as the Tecnológico de Huejutla and the Universidad Comunitaria de la Huasteca Norte.
 This has raised literacy rates as well as the ability to speak Spanish among the indigenous.
 It has also caused cultural changes as younger generations have access to information about the outside world.

 The dream of creating the Huastec State has been regarded as a utopia for the governors of three states adjacent in century XX, who are the main opponents to the project of creation of the federal entity number 33 of the United Mexican States.
-For the next autumn, the civilians seeking the means to integrate as a new entity, indigenous communities, farmers and citizens directly and indirectly apriban building project.
+For the next autumn, the civilians seeking the means to integrate as a new entity, indigenous communities, farmers and citizens directly and indirectly apriban(agrarian?) building project.

 The main arguments are, the abandonment of the region by their state governments, cultural and racial integration which was divided by the region in the colonial and republican period.
 The reintegration of the Huasteca is considered a historic debt that it has with the indigenous peoples of the region.